-When a doctor suspects that a vertebrae may be fractured, they may order blood tests to determine if there has been any injuries sustained to the internal organs.
+When a doctor suspects that a vertebra may be fractured, they may order blood tests to determine if there have been any injuries sustained to the internal organs.
 There may be other tests run to determine the extent of any injury including but not limited to the following:

 - Urinalysis to determine if kidney injury is present;

 - Tests on pancreatic fluid levels to assess injury;

 - Cardiac tests to rule out any cardiac contusion;

 - Bone testing to rule out resulting any crush injury;

 - And pregnancy testing for female clients

 Imaging tests such as X-rays are used to determine the scope of the vertebral fracture and to determine if there is any damage to the spinal cord.
 X-rays are used to identify most fractures, but they may not reveal nondisplaced or hairline fractures.

 As a result, a CT scan (computed tomography) may assist your physician in locating fractures that are harder to detect as mentioned above.
 Finally, an MRI (magnetic resonance imaging) may be ordered to determine if any injury has been done to the spinal cord.
 MRI seems to be most effective method for detecting small lesions and “pinches” of tissue in the spinal cord.

 Minor vertebral fractures are usually treated on a nonsurgical basis.
 Some treatments include the use of a vest or a brace to reduce torque and strain and also to prevent any bending of the spine.
 Further stabilization is required for those with spinal cord injuries or paralysis.